Rhus typhina: Uses

-Some beekeepers use dried sumac bobs as a source of fuel for their smokers.

 The fruit of sumacs are edible.
-They can be soaked and washed in cold water, strained, sweetened and made into a pink "lemonade" sometimes called "Indian lemonade".
+They can be soaked and washed in cold water, strained, sweetened and made into a pink "lemonade" sometimes called "Indian lemonade" or "Sumac-aid.".
 The drink extract can also be used to make jelly.
 The shoots can be peeled and eaten raw.
-The leaves and berries of staghorn sumac have been mixed with tobacco and other herbs and smoked by Native American tribes.
-This practice continues to a small degree to this day.
+The fruit was found to have certain natural antioxidant and antimicrobial properties.

 All parts of the staghorn sumac, except the roots, can be used as both a natural dye and as a mordant.
 The plant is rich in tannins and can be added to other dye baths to improve light fastness.
 The leaves may be harvested in the summer and the bark all year round.

+The fruits of the Staghorn Sumac are used to make a traditional middle-eastern spice called sumac.

+The timber provides high chatoyance, with an average value above 20 PZC.